wwt/SwiftCurrent/.github/CONTRIBUTING.md

 Before you can contribute to SwiftCurrent, you will need to sign the [Contributor License Agreement](https://cla-assistant.io/wwt/SwiftCurrent).

+## Code of Conduct

+Please make sure to read and observe the [Code of Conduct](https://github.com/wwt/SwiftCurrent/blob/main/.github/CODE_OF_CONDUCT.md).

 ## Style guide
 Please review our [style guide](STYLEGUIDE.md) to ensure the least amount of rework and changes in your pull request.
 If there are changes that you would like to make to the style guide, the process is:
 1. Propose your change as an issue for tracking.